openeuler-mirror/secGear/README.en.md

 		if(${CMAKE_VERSION} VERSION_GREATER_EQUAL "3.13.0")
 			target_link_directories(${OUTPUT} PRIVATE ${SECGEAR_INSTALL_PATH})
 		endif()
-		target_link_libraries(${OUTPUT} secgear)
 	endif()

-In the case of iTrustee, set the search paths of the header file and the link file, and compile the final non-secure binary.
+In the case of iTrustee, set the search paths of the header file and compile the final non-secure binary.

 	if(CC_SGX)
 		if(${CMAKE_VERSION} VERSION_LESS "3.13.0")